wp-plugins/the-holiday-calendar/readme.txt

 2. Calendar view is also supported

 == Changelog ==
+= 1.6 =
+* Events pages now look the same as normal pages
 = 1.5.1 =
 * When no events, an error occured.
 Fixed now
 = 1.5 =